 Rexulti (brexpiprazole) is a brand-name oral tablet prescribed to treat certain conditions, such as depression, in adults and some children.
 As with other drugs, Rexulti can cause side effects, such as weight gain, tiredness, and headache.

 Read on to learn about Rexulti’s potential common, mild, and serious side effects.
 For a general overview of Rexulti, including details about its uses, see this article.

 These are just a few of the more common side effects reported by people who took Rexulti in clinical trials.
 These side effects can vary depending on which condition the drug is being used to treat.

 More common side effects in people taking Rexulti for depression include:

 More common side effects in people taking Rexulti for schizophrenia include:

 - weight gain

 Mild side effects can occur with Rexulti use.
 This list doesn’t include all possible mild side effects of the drug.
-For more information, you can refer to Rexulti’s medication guide.
+For more information, you can refer to Rexulti’s prescribing information.

 Mild side effects that have been reported with Rexulti include: